Biomechanics: Sports biomechanics

 In sports biomechanics, the laws of mechanics are applied to human movement in order to gain a greater understanding of athletic performance and to reduce sport injuries as well.
 It focuses on the application of the scientific principles of mechanical physics to understand movements of action of human bodies and sports implements such as cricket bat, hockey stick and javelin etc. Elements of mechanical engineering (e.g., strain gauges), electrical engineering (e.g., digital filtering), computer science (e.g., numerical methods), gait analysis (e.g., force platforms), and clinical neurophysiology (e.g., surface EMG) are common methods used in sports biomechanics.

-Biomechanics in sports can be stated as the muscular, joint and skeletal actions of the body during the execution of a given task, skill and/or technique.
-Proper understanding of biomechanics relating to sports skill has the greatest implications on: sport's performance, rehabilitation and injury prevention, along with sport mastery.
+Biomechanics in sports can be stated as the body's muscular, joint, and skeletal actions while executing a given task, skill, or technique.
+Understanding biomechanics relating to sports skills has the greatest implications on sports performance, rehabilitation and injury prevention, and sports mastery.
 As noted by Doctor Michael Yessis, one could say that best athlete is the one that executes his or her skill the best.

 Vascular biomechanics

 The main topics of the vascular biomechanics is the description of the mechanical behaviour of vascular tissues.

 It is well known that cardiovascular disease is the leading cause of death worldwide.
 Vascular system in the human body is the main component that is supposed to maintain pressure and allow for blood flow and chemical exchanges.
-Studying the mechanical properties of this complex tissues improves the possibility to better understanding cardiovascular diseases and drastically improve personalized medicine.
+Studying the mechanical properties of these complex tissues improves the possibility of better understanding cardiovascular diseases and drastically improves personalized medicine.

 Vascular tissues are inhomogeneous with a strongly non linear behaviour.
 Generally this study involves complex geometry with intricate load conditions and material properties.
 The correct description of these mechanisms is based on the study of physiology and biological interaction.
-Therefore is necessary to study wall mechanics and hemodynamics with their interaction.
+Therefore, is necessary to study wall mechanics and hemodynamics with their interaction.

 It is also necessary to premise that the vascular wall is a dynamic structure in continuous evolution.
 This evolution directly follows the chemical and mechanical environment in which the tissues are immersed like Wall Shear Stress or biochemical signaling.

+Immunomechanics

+The emerging field of immunomechanics focuses on characterising mechanical properties of the immune cells and their functional relevance.
+Mechanics of immune cells can be characterised using various force spectroscopy approaches such as acoustic force spectroscopy and optical tweezers, and these measurements can be performed at physiological conditions (e.g. temperature).
+Furthermore, one can study the link between immune cell mechanics and immunometabolism and immune signalling.
+The term "immunomechanics" is some times interchangeably used with immune cell mechanobiology or cell mechanoimmunology.